 Have you noticed that it has become more and more common for employers to offer flexible working hours as well as location independence for some roles?
 There’s a reason for that and that is because everyone operates and works differently.
 Many employees who are given the freedom to choose ‘how’ they get things done often produce work of a higher quality, so try and offer this freedom to your team members.
 As team leader, you also should be explicit about what you want and need from them and by when, as these specific parameters are needed for guidance and motivation.

 Don’t leave your promotion prospects to chance.
-Find out how to get noticed for partner-track & make it to partner with our subscription site Progress to Partner
+Build your “partner-ready” skills, get noticed ahead of your peers as “one to watch” & make it to partner with Progress to Partner Academy

 Tip 6: Show your human side